-29.8 All scripts must be collected from each candidate individually and retained by the Invigilators on behalf of the department.
+28.10 The end of the examination period must be announced.
+All scripts must be collected from each candidate individually and retained by the Invigilators on behalf of the department.
 The Library envelope should be sent to the University Librarian by internal mail.
 The Departmental envelope should be taken or sent back to the department.
 Before leaving the room, an Invigilator in each subject must complete a report to the Registry on the form provided showing the number of candidates at the examination and the number of scripts collected: this report should be handed to the Janitor on duty.

-29.9 On return to the Department, Invigilators must check the scripts received against the list of candidates and cross-check with the Candidate's Attendance Form in the event of any discrepancy.
+28.11 On return to the Department, Invigilators must check the scripts received against the list of candidates and cross-check with the Candidate's Attendance Form in the event of any discrepancy.
 To preserve the anonymity of scripts all Candidate Lists and Attendance Forms must be lodged with the Head of Department or other designated co-ordinator before the scripts are distributed for marking.

-XXX CODE OF PRACTICE FOR SPECIAL OVERSEAS EXAMINATION ARRANGEMENTS their place of ordinary residence outside the UK and have difficulty returning to the University to sit examinations.
+XXIX CODE OF PRACTICE FOR SPECIAL OVERSEAS EXAMINATION ARRANGEMENTS

+29.1 Special overseas examination arrangements may be made for students in certain cases.
+Such arrangements will normally only be authorised for examinations which take place outside term time.
+Such students will normally have their place of ordinary residence outside the UK and have difficulty returning to the University to sit examinations.
 In exceptional circumstances students whose place of ordinary residence is in the UK may also have overseas examination arrangements made in terms of clause 5 below.